tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

         abstract member Undoer: Option<'A -> Result<Undoer<'A, 'E>, string>>
 ```

-The optional member Undoer of a command, given the current state of the aggregate, returns a function that applied to the states returns an undoer.
+This is the how the Undoer of a command works:  given the current state of the aggregate, it returns a function that applied to the states actually returns an undoer.
-Then the undoer is ready to be executed and can  return a list of events that can compensate the effect of the command.
+In this way the undoer is ready to be executed and can return a list of events that can compensate the effect of the command.

-In the following example I try to explain why the undoer needs to work in two shots: at first it taks as parameter the state of the aggregate before any operation involving it in a transaction returning a new function to be executed eventually later.
+So the undoers works in two shots: one to build a context for the eventual future undo, and one to atually do the "undo".

-If the transaction fails then the function returned can be applied to reverse the effect of the already executed command.
+Here is an example:

 The removeTag command returns a list of TagRemoved events.
 When they are executed they will remove the tag from the aggregate state.

-In a transaction context if you want to reverse the effect of the removeTag command you need to readd the tag to the aggregate state.
-For this reason you need to build a context before the removal.
+In a transaction context if you want to be ready to eventually reverse the effect of the removeTag command you need to readd the tag to the aggregate state.
+For this reason you need to build a context before the removal so that the tag to be readded is actually available.

-This is the example of the undoer for the tags:
+From the code perspective:

 ```Fsharp
     member this.Undoer =